libdebug/libdebug/docs/source/catch_signals.rst

 Arbitrary Signals
 -----------------
 You can also send an arbitrary signal to the process.
-The signal will be forwarded upon calling `d.cont()`, just before continuing the exectution.
+The signal will be forwarded upon calling `d.cont()`, just before continuing the execution.

 .. code-block:: python